Join our new 30 Day YOGA & WELL BEING CHALLENGE

 - Each day or even once a week, do a close reading of a spiritual chosen text and see what meaning it offers.
 These texts can spark inspiration for your own writing.
 Contemplate the power of the written word and dwell on the deeper meaning of what is said.

-You will not fail the challenge and have to leave it if you do not follow through with every part of the challenge.
-However, the challenge asks you to follow each part diligently, without cheating.
-Each person who takes up the challenge will sign the commitment form provided and pay a $20 deposit to show their commitment.
+The challenge asks each person to follow the five parts of the challenge systematically, diligently, without cheating.
+Each person who takes up the challenge will sign the commitment form provided (see below), and pay a $20 cash deposit to show their commitment.
 The deposit will be refunded to you if you can swear on the ‘yoga bible’ (The Upanishads) that you have stayed 100% on track … with every single aspect of the challenge.
-If you strayed, the $20 will be used to buy a special tree to remind you of your efforts.
+If you strayed, the $20 will be forfeited and used to buy a tree or garden feature to remind you of your efforts.

-I, ______________________________ will practice yoga 3 times a week for the durations of the Challenge.
+I, ______________________________ will practice yoga 3 times a week for the duration of the 30 day Challenge.
 I will be strict vegetarian and meditate daily, rising with the sun.
 I will follow each step of the 5 week challenge (as documented), writing my journal, doing devotional practice, practicing silence, and cleaning my personal spaces.

 I will limited my alcohol intake (3 units/week women) and consume no foods with chemical numbers.
 I will make a commitment to upholding healthy personal relationships.